 The primary purposes of the Nominating and Governance Committee (the "Committee") are to monitor compliance with good corporate governance standards; to identify individuals qualified to become Board members; to recommend to the Board director nominees for election at the annual meeting of shareholders or for election by the Board to fill open seats between annual meetings; to recommend to the Board committee appointments for directors; to review and make recommendations to the Board regarding non-employee director compensation; and to develop and recommend to the Board corporate governance guidelines applicable to the Corporation.

 The Committee shall have at least three members.
 Committee members shall be appointed by the Board from among its members and may be removed by the Board at any time.
 Each member of the Committee must satisfy such criteria of independence as the Board may establish and such additional regulatory or listing requirements as the Board may determine to be applicable or appropriate.
 Members of the Committee should be suitably knowledgeable in matters pertaining to corporate governance.
 The actual number of members shall be determined from time to time by resolution of the Board.
 Two members of the Committee shall constitute a quorum thereof.

 The Chair of the Committee shall be designated by the Board.
-The Committee shall fix its own rules of procedure and shall meet where and as provided by such rules or by resolution of the Committee.
+The Committee Chair, in consultation with members of the Committee, shall determine the schedule of regular Committee meetings and topics to be covered.
 In addition to the regular meeting schedule established by the Committee, the Chair of the Committee may call a special meeting at any time.

-The Secretary of the Corporation shall be the Secretary of the Board Affairs Committee unless the Committee designates otherwise.
+The Secretary of the Corporation shall be the Secretary of the Nominating and Governance Committee unless the Committee designates otherwise.